 - We Should Have Enough Money: One surprise after going through this thought exercise was finding out that we are Coast FI.
 Coast FI is when you have enough saved up to where projected compounding will result in becoming financially independent at some point in the future.
 Now, this is heavily reliant on future stock market growth.
 If the stock market takes a huge long-term dive or becomes stagnant, these numbers would look much different.
 At the same time, it’s encouraging to know that even with a relatively average growth rate of 7%, we would be comfortably FI by 62 and would have nearly enough at 55 years old to where just a little extra income could hold us over.
 Keep in mind this means never investing another dime when the reality is that I have 15+ years to continue investing, which will make retirement at 55 comfortable.

 In Summary: When Can I Retire?

 Combining these three factors seems to make sense to retire at age 55.
-In addition, my wife, who is a middle school teacher, would likely be able to retire around the same age.
-She has six years of retirement built up as a teacher and will likely be returning to work in a couple of years when our youngest is in kindergarten.
+In addition, my wife, a middle school teacher, would likely be able to bed around the same age.
+She has six years of retirement as a teacher and will probably return to work in a couple of years when our youngest is in kindergarten.